Arkhamides/GroceryManagementApp/README.md

 If you want to rename your folder and/or change directories, you need to rename the directory invokation inside the java files, where I call out the php scripts.

-If you have any questions feel free to contact me on joearchondis@gmail.com
+If you have any questions feel free to contact me on joearchondis@gmail.com For a more in depth overview of my App, visit my website: https://joe-archondis.web.app/ProjectGroceryManagement